osvobo/iCAT/README.md

 ### Part 2: iCat assembly
 To assemble iCat from individual parts, follow these instructions below, the [pinout sheet](support/support.xlsx) and the provided wiring diagram: <br>
 ![alt text](support/fritzing/iCat_v2.png)
-1. Insert all M3 nuts and four neodymium magnets into both “base” parts. <br>
+1. Insert all M3 nuts and four neodymium magnets into both 'base' parts. <br>
 ![alt text](support/media/pics/iCat-3.jpg)
-2. Slide the linear guide into the “base-1”, put both “base” parts together, and secure the connection between them with two M3x6 screws.
-Attach the “mounting plate” to the it using two M3x6 screws and secure the linear guide using four M3x5 screws. <br>
+2. Slide the linear guide into the 'base-1', put both 'base' parts together, and secure the connection between them with two M3x6 screws.
+Attach the 'mounting plate' to the it using two M3x6 screws and secure the linear guide using four M3x5 screws. <br>
 ![alt text](support/media/pics/iCat-4.jpg)
 ![alt text](support/media/pics/iCat-6.jpg)
-3. Fix the “motor plates” to NEMA motors using eighth M3x4 screws according to the image below.
+3. Fix the 'motor plates' to NEMA motors using eighth M3x4 screws according to the image below.
 Attach GT2 Pulley to one of the NEMA motor.
 The pin connections of this NEMA motor need to be oriented vertically. <br>
 ![alt text](support/media/pics/iCat-5.jpg)
-4. Secure the “motor plates” on the “base” using M3x4 screws. <br>
+4. Secure the 'motor plates' on the 'base' using M3x4 screws. <br>
 ![alt text](support/media/pics/iCat-7.jpg)
-5. Insert three M3 nuts into the “cargo plate-2” and attach the GT2 Idler to it using a M3x14 screw.
+5. Insert three M3 nuts into the 'cargo plate-2' and attach the GT2 Idler to it using a M3x14 screw.
 Cut 33.5 cm of GT2 Timing Belt and pass it through the idler.
-Fasten the ends of the belt inside the “cargo” according to the image below. <br>
+Fasten the ends of the belt inside the 'cargo' according to the image below. <br>
 ![alt text](support/media/pics/iCat-8.jpg)
-6. Secure the “cargo” to the Linear Guide Carriage using two M3x4 screws and place the belt on the GT2 Pulley that was previously attached to one of the NEMA motors.
-Attach the “cargo plate-2” to the “cargo plate-1” using prepared screws.
-Gently tighten these screws, do not overtighten these screws, otherwise the “base” will bend. <br>
+6. Secure the 'cargo' to the Linear Guide Carriage using two M3x4 screws and place the belt on the GT2 Pulley that was previously attached to one of the NEMA motors.
+Attach the 'cargo plate-2' to the 'cargo plate-1' using prepared screws.
+Gently tighten these screws, do not overtighten these screws, otherwise the 'base' will bend. <br>
 ![alt text](support/media/pics/iCat-9.jpg)
 7. Insert the M3x6 screws into the mounting holes of the Arduino Uno and plug the CNC shield onto the Arduino, ensuring that the pins are properly aligned with the corresponding headers.
 To adjust micro-stepping (1/16 step), set up the M2 pin of the CNC Shield HIGH by connecting the black jumper wire as shown in the image below (red circle and arrow).
 Attach the DRV8825 Stepper Motor Drivers to the CNC Shield and connect the power supply wires to both the shield and the WAGO terminals. <br>
 ![alt text](support/media/pics/iCat-10a.jpg)